Back to Blog

-Renters' Rights Act Now in Effect: What Landlords Must Do
+Renters' Rights Act 2025: What Landlords Must Do

 The Renters' Rights Act 2025 came into force on 1 May 2026.
 Here's a clear breakdown of what has changed and what you need to do immediately as a landlord.